Bachelor of Rural Science

-This course is only offered in part-time mode for off-campus students.
+This course is only offered in part-time mode for online students.

 Graduates from this degree can expect to be sought by employers, before completion of their degree, for careers in the following areas: advisory, regulatory and research posts in all agricultural fields in both the private and public sectors, management and consulting in the crop and animal industries, agribusiness, banking and marketing, primary production, government policy, plant and animal breeding, landcare and soil conservation.